-The Board of Adjustment has claimed a privilege with respect to any testimony from its members about the reasons for its decisions and should therefore be precluded from presenting any testimony on this issue.
-See, Columbia TV Pictures, Inc., supra.
 The City has never supplemented its Answer and should therefore be limited to the matters in its Answer.
 Fed.
 Rule Civ.
 Proc.
 37(c).
 The "testimony and concerns" expressed by neighbors at the May 2019 Board of Adjustment hearing are all inadmissible hearsay.
 Fed.Rule Evid.
 802.

-18. Any evidence concerning population density as a justification for the Zoning Ordinance provisions related to this lawsuit, including in particular the article "Property Crimes and Violence in the United States" by Keith Harris.
+14. Any evidence concerning population density as a justification for the Zoning Ordinance based on the article "Property Crimes and Violence in the United States" by Keith Harris.